MicrosoftDocs/learn/learn-pr/azure/azure-sql-secure-data/includes/1-introduction.md

 # Introduction

-> You must complete the [prerequisites](../azuresqlworkshop/00-Prerequisites.md) before completing these activities.
+> You must complete the PREREQS TODO before completing these activities.
 You can also choose to audit the materials if you cannot complete the prerequisites.
 If you were provided an environment to use for the workshop, then you **do not need** to complete the prerequisites.

 Ensuring security and compliance of your data is always a top priority.
 In this module, you'll learn how to use Azure SQL to secure your data, how to configure logins and users, how to use tools and techniques for monitoring security, how to ensure your data meets industry and regulatory compliance standards, and how to leverage the extra benefits and intelligence that is only available in Azure.
 We'll also cover some of the networking considerations for securing SQL.